itjuba/SketchyPad/README.md

 --> Room chat
 --> Shared drawboard

-A skribbl clone , build with Elixir & JQuery
+A skribbl clone , built with Elixir & JQuery

 To start your Phoenix server: